Chart Color Schemes

 Narara features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.2% of all households, including 38.0% couples with children, 26.4% couples without children, and 13.5% single parent families.
-Non-family households make up the remaining 21.8%, with lone person households at 19.1% and group households comprising 2.6%.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.5.
+Non-family households constitute the remaining 21.8%, with lone person households at 19.1% and group households making up 2.6%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households